Upgrade your website with cohesive IM and Live Chat strengths

 Table of Contents

 Retaining your existing customers is a lot cheaper than attracting new ones.
-This makes it necessary to focus more energy on the customers you already have than you don’t.
 It’s equally important to work on reducing the churn rate and stop your customers from leaving.
 Tracking popular customer retention metrics can help you gain insights into how happy your customers are.

-In this post, we will explore SaaS customer retention metrics in detail, understand the definitions and types, learn why to measure these metrics, and also look at the importance of using these metrics.
+In this post, we will explore B2B and B2C customer retention metrics in detail, understand the definitions and types, how to measure them with formulas, why to measure these metrics, and also look at the importance of using these metrics.

 What are Customer Retention Metrics?